shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 You always wanted to read that book but you couldn't give enough time.

-But now since you are home qurantine, you have a lot of time.
+But now since you are home quarantine, you have a lot of time.
 Start reading a book.
 > That's the thing about books.
 They let you travel without moving your feet.

 #### Resources